onflow/flow-go/integration/localnet/README.md

 # Flow Local Instrumented Test Environment (FLITE)

-FLITE is a tool for running a full version of the Flow blockchain
+FLITE is a tool for running a full version of the Flow blockchain.

 ## Bootstrapping